 The 2018 Toyota Camry got a much-needed, comprehensive redesign (see the review), and those changes carry over to the Camry Hybrid.

-In addition to welcome new styling and better chassis dynamics, the Camry Hybrid also boasts much better fuel economy.
-Figures vary by trim level: The LE (the trim level I tested) has EPA-estimated mileage of 51/53/52 mpg city/highway/combined.
+In addition to welcome new styling and better chassis dynamics, the all-new Camry Hybrid also boasts much better fuel economy.
+Figures vary by trim level: The LE (the trim level I tested) has EPA-rated mileage of 51/53/52 mpg city/highway/combined.
 That combined figure is a 30 percent improvement over the 2017's 42/38/40 mpg rating.
 SE and XLE models get a 21 percent improvement for 2018: 44/47/46 mpg versus 40/37/38.
 Compare the 2018 Camry Hybrid with last year's model here.

 Needless to say, the Hybrid's mileage dwarfs the regular Camry, which at its best is rated 34 mpg combined with the four-cylinder and 26 mpg with the V-6.
 Of course, the higher mileage comes at a higher price — $3,800 more than the gas version when comparing the base, LE trims.

 The Toyota Camry Hybrid is offered in three trim levels: LE, SE and XLE.
 Our test vehicle was the lowest trim, an LE, with a base price that starts at $28,695 (including destination charge).
 The SE jumps up to $30,395, and the XLE, which offers the most luxury features, to $33,145 MSRP.